klyvedev/klyve/about.md

 nav_order: 4
 ---

-# The Klyve Philosophy
+# The "Senior Partner" Philosophy
 {: .fs-9 }

-AI is a force multiplier, not a replacement for people.
+Scaling the Architect, not replacing the Developer.
 {: .fs-6 .fw-300 }

 ---